micael-w/micael-w.github.io/README.md

 Here are the projects I have made, in reverse chronological order:

+## Lorenz System somewhat modified and freely interpreted

+The [Lorenz system](https://micael-w.github.io/210506-lorenz-system/) is a system of ordinary differential equations first studied by Edward Lorenz.
+It is notable for having chaotic solutions for certain parameter values and initial conditions.
+In particular, the Lorenz attractor is a set of chaotic solutions of the Lorenz system.
+Nu ska jag börja med inlämningsuppgiften:-DDD

 ## Github Finder React

 This is an app that finds users on Github.
 It uses Context state, axios, hooks, probably something else that I forgot.
 Please note that this is from a Udemy course.